astroumd/admit/doc/tutorial.md

 	    version  = 5.1.1-rel-5
 	    revision = 1

-and thus we are ready to run ADMIT
+and thus we are ready to run ADMIT scripts

 ## Preparing testdata